rockzehh/celmod/readme.md

 **|CelMod|** is a fully customized building experience, and extra features to enhance the standard gameplay.

-Latest release is *2.0.0*, current working version is *2.1.0*.
+Latest release is *2.0.0*, current working version is *2.1.x*.

 Built against SourceMod *1.12.0-git7198* and Metamod: Source *1.12.0-git1219*.

 This plugin uses [Updater](https://github.com/rockzehh/updater) to update its files, and is required.
-This plugin uses [More Colors](https://forums.alliedmods.net/showthread.php?t=185016) for the text color.
+This plugin uses [More Colors](https://forums.alliedmods.net/showthread.php?t=185016) for the text color, and [StudioHdr](https://forums.alliedmods.net/showthread.php?t=333857) for advanced model information.
 It is required if you want to recompile the plugin.

 ## Installation